Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 Mental anguish is a component of emotional distress and it refers to the psychological suffering a person goes through following a traumatic event.
 This may include feelings of humiliation, embarrassment, nervousness, grief, and worry.
 It can significantly impact a person’s quality of life and overall well-being.

 Another form of emotional distress is emotional trauma, which is often the result of exceptionally stressful events.
-This can lead to long-lasting negative effects, such as Post-Traumatic Stress Disorder (PTSD), and may require psychological intervention or mental health counseling to manage.
+This can lead to long-lasting negative effects, such as Post Traumatic Stress Disorder (PTSD), and may require psychological intervention or mental health counseling to manage.

 Understanding the depth and scope of emotional distress is important in realizing its potential seriousness.
 While it might not be as visibly detectable as physical injuries, emotional distress can have a profound impact on an individual’s life.
 When caused by another’s negligence, such as in a medical malpractice scenario, the law provides avenues to seek compensation for this distress.